 Home Equity – What Is It and What Can You Do With It?

-The majority of homeowners do not own their homes per se.
-They do not have the amount of capital required to buy their homes in cash and they, therefore, seek mortgages from certified lenders.
+The majority of homeowners do not own their homes.
+They do not have the amount of capital required to buy their homes in cash, and they, therefore, seek mortgages from certified mortgage lenders.
 They are co-owners with the lenders for as long as the mortgage is outstanding and not paid-in-full.

 Home equity is the difference between the value of the property and the amount still owed to the lender.
 This surplus, which is home equity, belongs solely to the homeowner.
-By example, if a potential homeowner borrowed $400,000 for their house and they have so far paid off $ 200,000; their home equity could be as high as $200,000.
+For example, if a potential homeowner borrowed $400,000 for their house, and they have so far paid off $200,000 on the loan; their home equity could be as high as $200,000.

 How to Build Home Equity:

 Home equity is primarily gained by making regular payments against the mortgage.
 The owner of the home borrows however much they need to buy the house but puts down a percentage as agreed upon with the lender.
 They then proceed to make monthly payments towards the mortgage.
 The payments offset the principal amount as well as the interest.
 The more consistent the homeowner is with their payments, the faster they can pay off the mortgage and build equity.